mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/guide-for-writing.md

     }
     ```

-2. Target an element using available [matchers](https://github.com/wix/Detox/blob/master/docs/APIRef.Matchers.md#matchers) but for best results, it is recommended to match elements by unique identifiers using `testID`.
-Identifier should follow the following format to avoid duplication:
+2. Target an element using available [matchers](https://github.com/wix/Detox/blob/master/docs/APIRef.Matchers.md#matchers).
+For best results, it is recommended to match elements by unique identifiers using `testID`.
+The identifier should follow the following format to avoid duplication:
     ```javascript
     <component>.<child>.<action or identifier>
     ```